xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 ```
 ## :hammer_and_wrench: Configure Zabbix server:
 ### Configure the database credentials for zabbix server:
-Change parameters, in this file, we will add the password for the PostgreSQL user zabbixdb that we created earlier
+Change parameters, in this file, we will add the password for the PostgreSQL user usrzabbixdb that we created earlier
 ```bash
 sudo nano /etc/zabbix/zabbix_server.conf
 ```